jams2/vim-grep-tools/README.md

 ## Usage

-- Ensure GNU Grep is your grepprg, e.g.:
+- Ensure GNU Grep is your grepprg.
+For OSX users, you could put this in your .vimrc:
     ```
     if executable("ggrep")
         set grepprg=ggrep\ -n